Skip to main content

 • Exposes UI at http://localhost:3000

-• Configured with distinct internal (1909x) and external (909x) listeners for docker networking.
+• Configured with distinct internal (1909x) and external (909x, 2909x) listeners for flexible Docker and Minikube networking.

-• Provides basic fault tolerance with 3 nodes.
+• Provides high availability and fault tolerance with a 3-node quorum.

 • Accessible externally via ports 9092, 9093, 9094.